Hyde Park Barracks, London: Reception

 The building has been described by the magazine, Country Life, as "dramatically modern and uncompromising", but many people have viewed it less favourably; it was voted number eight in a Country Life poll of Britain's "top ten eyesores".
 Lord St John of Fawsley remarked that "Basil Spence's barracks in Hyde Park ruined that park; in fact, he has the distinction of having ruined two parks, because of his Home Office building, which towers above St. James's Park".

-Critic A. A. Gill described the Barracks as the ugliest building in London, and said that Spence "managed to construct vertical bomb damage out of horizontal bomb damage."

-'I did not want this to be a mimsy-pimsy building', Spence is reported as saying.
+Critic A. A. Gill described the Barracks as the ugliest building in London, and said that Spence "managed to construct vertical bomb damage out of horizontal bomb damage."'I did not want this to be a mimsy-pimsy building', Spence is reported as saying.
 'It is for soldiers.
 On horses.
 In armour'.
 He also felt that a tower would cut out less light to the park than a slab block, and would block fewer upper-storey views of the Royal Park from buildings to the south.

 In 2015 the C20 charity which campaigns for the preservation of architectural heritage applied to have the building listed.
 Their bid was endorsed by Historic England, but was rejected by Culture minister Tracey Crouch.

 Based units

-The following notable units are based at Hyde Park Barracks.
+The following notable unit is based at Hyde Park Barracks.